SeoFood/amazon-revenue/README.md

 License
 ------------

-This bundle is under the [MIT license](https://github.com/SeoFood/amazon-revenue/blob/master/LICENSE).
+This class is under the [MIT license](https://github.com/SeoFood/amazon-revenue/blob/master/LICENSE).

 Support or Contact
 ------------